darkowlzz/zest-runner/README.md

 ## Tests

-To run the test locally, add firefox path in config.sh and run `npm test`.
+To run the tests locally, add firefox path in config.sh and run `npm test`.

 ## LICENSE